ckormanyos/real-time-cpp/readme.txt

 Getting Started
 ---------------

-To get started, start Visual Studio(R) 2012 and open the solution ref_app_vs2012.sln.
+It is easiest to get started with the reference application using one of the supported boards, such as Arduino(R) or BeagleBone.
+The reference application is in the directory ref_app.

+To get started with the reference application, start Visual Studio(R) 2012 and open the solution ref_app_vs2012.sln.
 Select the desired configuration and then rebuild the entire solution.
+Note that this is cross development using Visual Studio(R) 2012 to invoke an external makefile subsequently built with GNUmake.

-Upon successful build, the build results (such as the HEX-file, etc.) should apear in the bin directory.
+Upon successful build, the build results (such as the HEX-file, etc.) will be placed in the bin directory.

 There is also a workspace solution for ATMEL(R) Atmel Studio(R) 6.
 It is called ref_app.atsln.